Supermarket shakeup: No quick relief in sight at the checkout

 The New Zealand Food & Grocery Council said a grocery commissioner would "hold supermarkets' feet to the fire".

-But the founder of emerging online grocery competitor Supie Sarah Balle said the announcements held no price relief for shoppers at the checkout.
+But Sarah Balle, the founder of emerging online grocery competitor Supie, said the announcements held no price relief for shoppers at the checkout.

 New Zealanders didn't have time to wait for things to improve over time, she said.